FAQs are provided for informational purposes only and the actual rules are contained in the OLG’s regulations.

-The OLG is using the International Association of Gaming Regulators’ (IAGR) Multi-Jurisdictional Business Form as the basis for information collected from Applicants, along with addendums requesting information specific to Applicant’s proposed sports wagering operations in the District.
+The OLG uses the International Association of Gaming Regulators’ (IAGR) Multi-Jurisdictional Business Form as the basis for information collected from Applicants, along with addendums requesting information specific to an Applicant’s proposed sports wagering operations in the District.

 A Class A Operator may operate online/mobile sports wagering within its licensed facility and within the 2-blocks surrounding the facility.
 A Class B Operator may operate mobile sports wagering within the confines of its licensed facility.